'Contagion': how a 2011 film predicted the coronavirus epidemic

 In an interview with the New York Times, he said that in social networks he is accused of being a secret organization that rules the world.

-“What struck me most about this was how the spread of disinformation could become as widespread and dangerous as a virus,” he admitted.
+“What amazed me most about this is how the spread of disinformation can become as widespread and dangerous as a virus,” he admitted.

-The surge in interest in Contagion can be attributed in part to Burns's efforts to give the film the maximum scientific credibility.
+The surge in interest in Contagion can partly be attributed to Burns's efforts to give the film as much scientific credibility as possible.

 While working on the script, he consulted with leading virologists and epidemiologists, including WHO experts.

 And they seriously scared him.

-“When I spoke to the experts, they all emphasized that the epidemic is not a question of 'if', it is a question of 'when,'” Burns admitted.
+“When I spoke to the experts, they all emphasized that the epidemic is not a question of 'if', it is a question of 'when,'” admitted Burns.

 stdClass Object ([term_id] => 1836 [name] => movie [taxonomy] => post_tag [slug] => film)film